Analysis | An unusually easy Trump debunking: There was no suspicious vote dump in Wisconsin

 - They came from the state’s most populous county.

-- The media documented their being delivered.
+- The media documented them being delivered.

 - The margin recorded was in line with the shifts across the state.

 Consider the alternative to Trump’s allegation, by the way.
 If that “dump” of ballots hadn’t occurred, there would have been almost no votes tallied in Milwaukee County at all.
 While that would certainly please Trump, it would also clearly indicate that something weird had happened.
-That there was the surge in votes actually made the results in the state obviously more accurate, not obviously less so.
+That there was the surge in votes made the results in the state obviously more accurate, not obviously less so.

 Anyway, this entire article is inadvertently doing exactly what Trump wants, treating his allegations as even possibly accurate.
 He wants us to pluck those strands of spaghetti out of the air and even to point out how wrong they are because then we’re talking about his strands of spaghetti.